Landscape Design, permaculture, workshops, free educational resources

 -No pesticides/know what chemicals are on and in your food

 -Pass on knowledge, skills, wisdom

 -Increase value of food (Labour, lifestyle that supports healhty food systems)

 -Incorperate design aspects which support habitats for wildlife.

 -Empowering action (Any empowering environmental action assists with Climate Change concerns)

-FEES: Click on images for consultations, creating veggie gardens.
+Click on images for consultations, and creating vegie gardens.
 Larger permaculture/landscape designs from $120 per hour.

 Deb often collaborates with consultants and specialists when necessary to ensure the specifics of projects provide the intended values and results of programs and designs.
-These may be labourers, landscapers, nurseries, local councils, other professionals and extended contacts of a client.
+These may be labourers, artists, landscapers, nurseries, local councils, other professionals, or clients extended contacts.